Get extra with your next art project for kids with fancy oil pastel resist watercolors on canvas!

-There’s something so prestigious about art on a piece of canvas.
+There’s something so fancy about art on a piece of canvas.

-I think it really makes the kids think they’re making something really special.
-Last year they made a piece of art on canvas with the frozen paints outside on a very hot day, which hangs in George’s room.
+I think it really makes the kids think they’re making something extra special.
+Last year the boy made a piece of art on canvas with the frozen paints outside on a very hot day, which hangs in George’s room.

 Since I bought a twin-pack of canvases (affiliate link) last year, I still had one left to use.
-Waiting for a special day.
+I was just waiting for a special day.

-This year, I decided to stay indoors on a very hot day instead and break out the oil pastels that CraftProjectsIdeas sent us!
+This year, I decided to stay indoors on a very hot day instead and break out the oil pastels that CraftProjectIdeas sent us!

-I set the boys up to the table, side by side, with the blank canvas and the oil pastels.
-And they made this piece of art completely together.
-A collaborative piece of art that I’ll love every time I see it.
+I set the boys up at the table, side by side, with the blank canvas and the oil pastels.

 George got right into it.
 Scribbling all over.

-Once Henry announce that he was finished and George finally seemed bored of it.
+Once Henry announced that he was finished and George finally seemed bored of it.
 I brought out paintbrushes and watercolors.
-(And when I say watercolors, I mean stuff I made.
-Water and food coloring.)

-I gave Henry the choice of colors.
+I gave Henry his choice of colors.
 Green and blue it was.

-And just let them go at it.
-Painting together.
+Then I just let them go at it.
+It was so nice to see them painting together.

 And this is one that will hang in Henry’s room.
 He just has to decide where he wants it.

-I think as we create more of these canvas pieces of art in the years to come, I’m going to hang the ‘old’ ones in the hallway as a hall of fame of the boys’ canvas art.
+We’ll definitely be creating more of these canvas pieces of art in the years to come.
+I’m going to hang the “old” ones in the hallway as a hall of fame of the boys’ canvas art.

 I think this is going to be an annual tradition on a hot day.
 It’s just so special make art on canvas for the boys to hang in their room.